Access to the labour market

 Article 26 Asylum Code provides for full and automatic access to the labour market for recognised refugees and subsidiary protection beneficiaries under the same conditions as nationals, without any obligation to obtain a work permit.

-Pending the issuance of a new residence permit, beneficiaries of international protection are granted a certificate of application (βεβαίωση κατάστασης αιτήματος) which is valid for three months.
-In practice this certificate is not allowing them to access the labour market and many of them are losing their jobs as soon as their residence permit expires.
-Furthermore, according to GCR experience, recently recognised beneficiaries of international protection, are considered by the electronic system ERGANI (ΕΡΓΑΝΗ) as asylum seekers pending the issuance of their first residence permit, since they still hold their asylum seekers card.
-This malpractice has prevented beneficiaries of international protection from accessing employment until they are served their residence permit.
-This is contrary to Article 27 of IPA as they should be able to access the labour market freely from the first day of their recognition.
+As explained above, pending the issuance of a new residence permit, beneficiaries of international protection are granted a certificate of application (βεβαίωση κατάστασης αιτήματος) which is valid for sixmonths.
+In practice this certificate does not allow them to access the labour market and many of them are losing their jobs as soon as their residence permit expires.
+Furthermore, according to GCR experience, recently recognised beneficiaries of international protection are considered by the electronic system ERGANI (ΕΡΓΑΝΗ) as asylum seekers pending the issuance of their first residence permit, since they still hold their asylum seekers card.
+This malpractice has prevented beneficiaries of international protection from fully accessing labour market until they are served their residence permit.
+This is contrary to Article 26 Asylum Code, as they should be able to access the labour market freely from the first day of their recognition.

 Table of contents